-The Scottish Medicines Consortium approves Cimzia (certolizumab pegol) for the treatment of psoriasis.
+The SMC approves Cimzia (Certolizumab Pegol) for the treatment of psoriasis in adults in Scotland.

-Cimzia is a biologic treatment which is taken by an injection every 2 weeks (after the 'loading dose' of two injections in each of weeks 0,2 and 4).
-It blocks tumour necrosis factor-alpha (TNF alpha) a chemical ‘messenger’ in the immune system that signals other cells to cause inflammation.
+Cimzia is a biologic treatment which blocks tumour necrosis factor-alpha (TNF alpha) a chemical ‘messenger’ in the immune system that signals other cells to cause inflammation.

 There is too much TNF alpha in the skin of people with psoriasis, which causes inflammation and can lead to tissue damage.
 TNF alpha can also lead to increased activity of the immune system by switching on certain white blood cells in the body, called T Cells.
 Once T cells become overactive they can trigger inflammation and other immune responses, encouraging the development of psoriasis.